METALS-Shanghai copper hovers near 3-mth low in holiday-thinned trade

-slightly on Friday but was still mired near its weakest for the
+Friday but was still mired near its weakest for the year as

 FUNDAMENTALS